Alex-YuZ/Nobel_prize/README.md

 ```
 This program will print out information about Nobel prizes (in any format you'd like).
 If a year is specified (not None), only print information about Nobel prizes from that year.
 If a category is specified (not None), only print information about Nobel prizes from that category.

+## About the data
+The prize data includes the years between 1901 to 2020.

 ## QuickStart
 This program is executed at the command line with arguments determined by a parser I wrote in the helper module.
 So, you can run as follows,